Irene890/Cloud-Tasks/DeployRDSInstnacePostgresEngine.md

 ## Objective
-Deploy a new RDS instance to be used for testing a new application.
+Deploy a new RDS instance with Postgres Engine to be used for testing a new application.
 i) Deploy a single-AZ RDS instance. ii) Enable connectivity to existing EC2 node. iii) Confirm connectivity.